nightroman/PowerShelf/README.md

-# PowerShelf - PowerShell Scripts
+# PowerShelf

-PowerShell tools for various tasks implemented as scripts, mostly standalone.
+PowerShell script tools for various tasks, mostly standalone.

-## Script List
+## Scripts

 * *Add-Debugger.ps1* - Adds a script debugger to PowerShell.
 * *Add-Path.ps1* - Adds a directory to an environment path variable.